 - Surgery may still be necessary for complete ruptures

-- Peptides post-surgery significantly speed recovery and reduce scar tissue
+- Peptides post-surgery accelerate recovery and reduce scar tissue adhesions

 - Expected outcome: 70-85% recovery